Previous

 About the work

-The floating pieces and bits of plastic resemble food and for that reason are eaten by fish, birds, whales, seals, and sea turtles.
+The floating pieces and bits of plastic resemble food and for that reason are consumed by fish, birds, whales, seals, and sea turtles.
 98% of seabirds have plastic in their stomachs, averaging as much as 30 pieces!
-Many animals also become entangled in the plastic and die for that reason.
+Many animals also get entangled in the plastic and die for that reason.

 Specifications